To see this page in other languages, click ‘Select Language’ at the bottom of this page.

-Free childcare can help improve your child’s learning and development, for example communication skills.
-Your child will be able to explore, experiment, and learn to share and socialise - all of which will help them to be ready to start school.
-It could also give them access to exciting places to play and new activities including messy play that you might not want to do at home.
-It can also help if you are working and need childcare whilst at work.
+Your child will be able to explore, experiment and learn to share and make friends - all of which will help them to be ready to start school.
+It could also give them access to exciting places to play and new activities -including messy play that you might not want to do at home.

 All the childcare providers have qualified staff who are fully trained in looking after children and have been police checked.
-They are inspected by Ofsted – the organisation that makes sure that schools, childminders and nurseries are safe and are providing a good experience for children.
+They are inspected by Ofsted, which is an organisation that makes sure that schools, childminders and nurseries are safe and are providing a good experience for children.

 No, the childcare provider will help with toilet training.
 You may need to take in your own nappies.

 Please speak to the childcare provider to see if your child can start off with fewer hours each week and increase later on.
 Or, ask if your child can start later in the year.

 Please go to www.gov.uk/childcare-calculator to check or speak to your Job Centre Advisor